julzaza/wildwitchherbs/_posts/2026-05-11-violet-leaf-for-cooling-lymph-and-skin.md

 - poultices
 - cooling skin washes

-Best methods:
+### Best methods:

 - Cold-infuse fresh leaves overnight in cool water
-- Blend fresh leaves with water and strain
+- Or blend fresh leaves with water and strain
 - Apply cooled infusion externally as a skin wash

-Many people mixed violet leaf with cleavers or chickweed for stronger cleansing spring mixtures.

 ---